Conditional Contrastive Learning for Improving Fairness in Self-Supervised Learning: Method

+Conventional contrastive self-supervised learning~\citep{bachman2019learning,he2020momentum,chen2020simple} aims to learn an embedding space that pulls together representations of similar samples (positive pairs) and push away representations of dissimilar samples (negative pairs).
+For example, positive pairs could be two views of the same image by stochastic data augmentation \citep{chen2020simple}, while negative pairs could be two views of different images.
+Below, we first introduce notations of contrastive self-supervised learning, and then briefly summarize an information theory interpretation of conventional contrastive SSL \citep{oord2018representation, wu2020mutual, tsai2021multiview}, which help to both define and motivate our proposed CCL approach.

-{\bf Notation.} We use uppercase letters (e.g., $X$) to denote random variables and lowercase letters (e.g., $x$) to denote outcomes from the random variables.
-In this work, we denote $X$ and $Y$ as the learned representations of data.
-For instance, in visual self-supervised learning~\citep{chen2020simple,chen2020big}:
+We use uppercase letters (e.g., $X$) to denote random variables and lowercase letters (e.g., $x$) to denote outcomes from the random variables.
+Specifically, we use $x$ and $y$ to denote the learned representations after encoding two data views $v_1$ and $v_2$ created by stochastic augmentation on images, where $v_1$ and $v_2$ could be a positive (from the same image) or a negative pair (from different images):